brianshourd/haskell-Calypso/README.md

 Double`.
 In that case, it's probably easiest to just minimize `negate . f`.

-However, if not, all you need to do is create a new instance of `Grade Double` with
+However, if you'd rather not confuse yourself with extra `negate`s all over, all you need to do is create a new instance of `Grade Double` with

     instance Grade Double
       where